 You can do some things on your own to help remedy your toe arthritis.

 You want to wear shoes that take pressure of your toe joints to relieve some of the stress from arthritis of the toes.
 Look for footwear with a more rigid, stiff sole (which will provide support) and wide toe box to help prevent excessive stress and bending forces on the toe joints.
 Ditch high heels; they put your foot in an unnatural position that takes a toll over time.
-Read more about how to pick the best shoes when you have arthritis.

 Cold therapy can provide relief for inflamed joints in the wrist.
 Cold constricts the blood vessels in the muscles, which decreases blood flow to the joint area to help reduce swelling and inflammation.
 Heat therapy warms the skin and the joints, which causes blood vessels to dilate, and sends more oxygen and nutrients to the joints and muscles.
 Try both and see which makes you feel best.